PadmajaHuddar/freshersbatch-jul17/README.txt

-Assignment number 2 for GIT.
-Currently working on the second sub-section.
+This is Assignment number 2 for GIT.
+Currently working on the third sub-section js-assignment branch.
 It has 3 subsections.
 Done with First section which is HTML section.
 Second is CSS section.